Harrah, Oklahoma: Demographics

-As of the 2018 census, there were 6,360 people.
-As of the 2010 census, The population density was 428 people per square mile.
+As of the 2022 census, there were 6,425 people.
+As of the 2010 census, The population density was 503 people per square mile.
 The racial makeup of the city was 84% white, 1% African American, 7.3% Native American, 0.7% Asian, 0.7% from other races, and 6.3% from two or more races.
 Hispanic or Latino of any race made up 4% of the population.

 Of the 1,960 households, 33% had children under the age of 18 living with them, 57.6% consisted of married couples living together, 10.8% had a female householder with no husband present, and 26.3% were non-families.
 22.7% of the households are occupied by a single individual, and 26.1 percent had someone living alone who was 65 years of age or older.
 The average household size was 2.57 and the average family size was 3.02.

 In the city, the population was spread out, with 25.8% under the age of 18, 30.3% from 18 to 64, and 14.5% who were 65 years of age or older.
 The median age was 38.5 years.
 The population is 52.1% female and 47.9% male.

-The median income for a household in the city was $56,302, and the median income for a family was $76,725.
-The per capita income for the city was $25,545.
+The median income for a household in the city was $68,661, and the median income for a family was $76,725.
+The per capita income for the city was $32,778.
 About 6.1% of families and 8.4% of the population were below the poverty line, including 17.1% of those under age 18 and 4.7% of those age 65 or over.

 City government

 The City of Harrah has a city council made up of elected officials and led by a mayor.
 A council-appointed city manager runs the day-to-day administration of the city and oversees city staff.
 The city also holds a municipal court twice a month.

-As of April 2013, the city council consists of Mayor Larry Fryar and council members Kimberly Bishop, Tom Barron, Duane Patterson, and Cass Smith.
+As of April 2024, the city council consists of Mayor Danny Trent and council members Bernadette Klimkowski, Tim Rudek, Jeff Brzozowski, and Steve Scalzo.

 The City of Harrah includes several departments, including a small fire department consisting of several paid firefighters and many volunteer firefighters.
 The police department includes full-time detectives, patrol officers, part-time officers, and voluntary reserve officers.
 The city also offers a comprehensive set of public utilities managed by the utility department and a public works department.

 Education

-The city lies in the Harrah school district, with some western parts of the city in the Choctaw-Nicoma Park school district.
+Most of the city lies in the Harrah school district, with some western parts of the city in the Choctaw-Nicoma Park school district.
 Both districts offer primary and secondary school education.
 Harrah schools spend approximately $3,204 per student and have 16 students per teacher.

 No higher education institutions exist in Harrah.
 Oklahoma Baptist University is located approximately 30 miles to the southeast in Shawnee, Oklahoma, and other options lie 30–45 minutes to the west in Oklahoma City and to the southwest in Norman.